Ulaanbaatar Railway: History

 The Mongolian Railway (MongolRail) is slated to cover 7588 km by year 2025.
 The coverage track distance will get increased by 4778 km.
 Mongolian railways transported 20.5 million tons of freight in 2013, which is close to the system's full capacity.

 Transporting transit cargo between Russia and China is an important source of revenue for the country's railway system; in addition to this, railways are used to transport domestic coal to power plants.
+As of November 2023, Tavantolgoi-Zuunbayan railway and the Khangi-Mandal crossing on Mongolia’s border with China has been completed adding 226.9 km (140 miles) across the south-east of Mongolia.